marcosmachado81/AWS-SAA-C02-Study-Guide/README.md

 - *Cognito Identity Pools* are used to allow users temp access to direct AWS Services like S3 or DynamoDB.
 Identity pools actually go in and grant you the IAM role.
 - SAML-based authentication can be used to allow AWS Management Console login for non-IAM users.
 - In particular, you can use Microsoft Active Directory which implements Security Assertion Markup Language (SAML) as well.
 - You can use Amazon Cognito to deliver temporary, limited-privilege credentials to your application so that your users can access AWS resources.
 - Amazon Cognito identity pools support both authenticated and unauthenticated identities.
 - You can retrieve a unique Amazon Cognito identifier (identity ID) for your end user immediately if you're allowing unauthenticated users or after you've set the login tokens in the credentials provider if you're authenticating users.
 - When you need to easily add authentication to your mobile and desktop app, think Amazon Cognito.

 ### What is AWS Resource Access Manager?
 - AWS Resource Access Manager (RAM) is a service that enables you to easily and securely share AWS resources with any AWS account or within your AWS Organization.
 You can share AWS Transit Gateways, Subnets, AWS License Manager configurations, and Amazon Route 53 Resolver rules resources with RAM.
 - Many organizations use multiple accounts to create administrative or billing isolation, and to limit the impact of errors as part of the AWS Organizations service.
 - RAM eliminates the need to create duplicate resources in multiple accounts, reducing the operational overhead of managing those resources in every single account you own.
 - You can create resources centrally in a multi-account environment, and use RAM to share those resources across accounts in three simple steps: create a Resource Share, specify resources, and specify accounts.
 - RAM is available at no additional charge.

 ### What is Athena?
 - Athena is an interactive query service which allows you to interact and query data from S3 using standard SQL commands.
 This is beneficial for programmatic querying for the average developer.
 It is serverless, requires no provisioning, and you pay per query and per TB scanned.
 You basically turn S3 into a SQL supported database by using Athena.
 - Example use cases:
   - Query logs that are dumped into S3 buckets as an alternative or supplement to the ELK stack
   - Setting queries to run business reports based off of the data regularly entering S3
   - Running queries on click-stream data to have further insight of customer behavior

+### What is EMR?
+- It's big data platform for processing vast amounts of data using open source tools such as Apache Spark, Apache Hive, Apache HBase, Apache Flink, Apache Hudi, and Presto.
+- You can create clusters or pay per hour.

 ### What is AWS Macie?
 - To understand Macie, it is important to understand PII or Personally Identifiable Information: